Codare/FizzBuzzKata-Releases/README.md

 Then the game engine class would begin to take on state and the first change would be to make the FizzBuzGameEngine class a non static class.

 This would allow the client to create an instance of the game object.

+In later releases I will enhance the game engine by reducing the current cyclomatic complexity of the FizzBuzzGameEngine IterationOfIs public static method.
+The current score of 6 is due to the number of if statements within a single function.

+In order to reduce this number I am going to introduce some indirection to the code and convert the if statements and branching logic into methods with a single purpose this will do two things.
+1) reduce the cyclomatic complexity of the code.
+Allowing future developers to very quickly reason about what it is the methods within the class are doing and what it is they are responsible for.